Bob McAdoo: 1972 ABA and NBA drafts

 McAdoo sought and won early eligibility in the 1972 NBA draft.

 However, it was rumored that McAdoo had signed with the Virginia Squires of the rival American Basketball Association after a "secret" ABA draft in which names of those drafted were not made public.
-Even though no contract was produced and McAdoo denied, reportedly, NBA Commissioner Walter Kennedy advised NBA teams not to draft McAdoo.
+Even though no contract was produced and McAdoo denied it, NBA Commissioner Walter Kennedy reportedly advised NBA teams not to draft McAdoo.
 Other reports were that a contract was signed and voided, because McAdoo was too young to have signed it and that Buffalo somehow knew this.
-Later, McAdoo was indeed noted as the No. 1 pick of the 1972 American Basketball Association Draft.
+Later, McAdoo was indeed noted as the No. 1 pick of the 1972 ABA draft.

 Buffalo Braves (1972–1976)

-Buffalo acted anyway, and McAdoo was selected with the No. 2 overall pick by the Buffalo Braves (now the Los Angeles Clippers), after rumors that contract talks between the Portland Trail Blazers and McAdoo didn't come to fruition with the first pick.
+Buffalo acted anyway, and McAdoo was selected with the No. 2 overall pick by the Buffalo Braves (now the Los Angeles Clippers), after rumors that contract talks between the Portland Trail Blazers and McAdoo did not come to fruition with the first pick.
 LaRue Martin was selected by Portland.
 McAdoo signed with the Braves and quickly became one of the NBA's premier players.
 He won the 1973 NBA Rookie of the Year Award and was named to the NBA All-Rookie First Team.
 He earned the first of three consecutive NBA scoring titles in only his second season.

 McAdoo was frustrated with Buffalo's losing in his rookie season, saying, "Here I was sitting at Buffalo, we were on the way to losing 61 games and we didn't have any players.
 My wife could have outrun those people."

 His second season (1973–74) remains the last time an NBA player has averaged both 30.0 points and 15.0 rebounds per game.
 McAdoo also led the NBA in field goal percentage in 1973–74, shooting 54.7 percent.
-That year he enjoyed his first of five All-Star selections, and led Buffalo to its first playoffs appearance, though they would lose in the first round to Dave Cowens and the eventual-champion Celtics.
+That year he enjoyed his first of five All-Star selections, and led Buffalo to its first playoffs appearance, though they would lose in the first round to Dave Cowens and the eventual-champion Boston Celtics.